Answerability for regulated training

 Why regulated training is different

-Generic chatbot
+Generic widget

 Answers from a broad prompt and loose website context.